AnowarCST/Bengali-Document-Splitting/README.md

 # Bengali-Document-Splitting
-You can split bengali text documen.
+You can split bengali text document.
 There may have quotes in between sentences in text.

 It will segment document to paragraph and paragraph to sentences.